-Early in our marriage my wife and I decided that our kids would eat versions of the same foods ate.
-For example, as infants they ate non-seasoned pureed vegetables instead of commercial baby food and as they aged we evolved the recipes/dishes to parallel their digestive development.
-At restaurants they had the choice to order from the big menu instead of the kids one.
+Early in our marriage my wife and I decided that our kids would eat versions of the same foods I ate.
+For example, as infants, they ate non-seasoned pureed vegetables instead of commercial baby food and as they aged we evolved the recipes/dishes to parallel their digestive development.
+At restaurants, they had the choice to order from the big menu instead of the kids one.
 More often than not they chose the adult menu, especially my son who has been a foodie since about age 3.
-One of his favorite meals is pan-seared scallops.
-And yes the snob quotient in this one is at an all time high!
+One of his favorite meals is pan seared scallops.
+And yes the snob quotient in this one is at an all-time high!
 Since he was the first of our two kids to start the school year we had these scallops for our back to school dinner.
 I don’t know about you, but my wife and I are definitely more excited than our kids about school starting…

-This pan-seared scallops recipe is quick, simple and tasty as it should be.
+This 10-minute pan seared scallops recipe with coffee vinaigrette recipe is simple and tasty as it should be.
 Scallops should never be complicated.
-Total cook time is 3-4 minutes total and what you get is a browned crusty exterior and soft translucent center.
-The flavor and texture are both generated from technique.
-The key in the searing process is avoiding the temptation to move the scallops in the pan.
+With this cook time you get a browned crusty exterior and soft translucent center.
+The flavor and texture are both generated from the technique.
+The key to the searing process is avoiding the temptation to move the scallops in the pan.
 Don’t disturb their groove and just let the non-stick pan do its job.
 Trust the process as my old coach would say.
 Sear each side for a full minute and a half before removing from the pan.

 - Dry your scallops thoroughly before cooking.
 Moisture is the enemy to that nice brown crust and also is what causes the scallops to stick.

 - Keep your hands to yourself!
 Resist the urge to check on the scallops by moving them around in the pan and picking them up

 - Don’t crowd the pan with too many scallops.
 An overcrowded pan leads to reduced temperatures and more moisture which again you want to absolutely avoid.
 You’re better off cooking smaller amounts in batches